 JEROME M. SATTLER, PUBLISHER, INC.

-As psychologists, we must be mindful of the prominent place that litigation occupies in American society.
-Assessment results, and the decisions reached on the basis of assessment results, may be questioned by others, who may seek legal recourse to change a diagnosis or recommendation.
-Therefore, I strongly urge you to assume that everything you do has potential legal consequences.
+Clinical assessors must be mindful of the pervasiveness of litigation in American society.
+Those who seek legal recourse to change a diagnosis or recommendation may question assessment results and the decisions reached based on the assessment results.
+Therefore, we strongly urge you to assume that everything you do has potential legal consequences.
 The best strategy is to be prepared.
-You can do this by following standard assessment procedures scrupulously, maintaining accurate and complete records, following the ethical standards of your profession, and keeping up with relevant research and clinical literature.
+You can do this by (a) using the most appropriate assessment techniques and instruments, (b) maintaining accurate and complete records, and (c) keeping up with the research and clinical literature in your field.

-Underlying all assessments are a respect for children and their families and a desire to help children.
-A thorough assessment should teach us something about the child that we could not learn from simply talking to others about the child, observing the child, or reviewing the child’s records.
-Assessment makes a difference in the lives of children and their families, as well as in the lives of the professionals, including educators, who work with children and their families.
+Underlying any assessment should be respect for children and their families and a desire to help children.
+A thorough assessment will allow assessors to learn things about the child that they could not learn simply from talking to others about the child, observing the child, or reviewing the child’s records.
+Assessment brings a wealth of information to children, parents, teachers, health care providers, and other professionals and makes a difference in children’s lives.